Perfecting Westminster

 maintain the original escapement design.
 And I can.

-Elegant and subtle adjustments can be made which will
+but Elegant and subtle adjustments can be made which will

 keep the timing in line with modern clocks!